e-vdb/simon-game/README.md

 ## Tkinter interface

+### Interface

+* Four colored buttons
+* One button *Play* to launch the sequence

 ### Gameplay

+* Click on play to launch the sequence (the first one has a length of 1).
+* Reproduce the sequence.
+  * If you success, the sequence length is increased of 1.
+  * If you fail, the game stops.
+  * If your score is higher than the current high score, a window will open to ask you to enter your name.

 ### Rules

-The rules of Simon can be displayed thanks to the menu Rules from the GUI.
+The rules of Simon can be displayed thanks to the menu *Rules*.

 ### High score
 The current high score is saved in a text document (player name and score).
-It can be displayed from the menu Score.
+It can be displayed from the menu *Scores*.

-If you perform better a window will open to ask you to enter your name.